In this guide, learn how to use OTBR Web GUI to form the Thread Network. Then, choose a supported platform and build a Joiner device.

 0000b57fffe15d68.
 This is a Joiner device's factory-assigned IEEE EUI-64, used to generate a QR code and uniquely identify a device.

 Once the Joiner device is ready, obtain its factory-assigned IEEE EUI-64.
 Use

 eui64 command in the OpenThread CLI:

 Select Commissioner type

 The OT Commissioner CLI runs on the same host machine as OTBR.
-In the next guide, learn how to use the OT Commissioner CLI to connect to a border router and commission a new device, or skip to External Commissioning for Android.
+In the next guide, learn how to use the OT Commissioner CLI to connect to a border router and commission a new device.